hankertrix/Uni-Stuff/y1-special-term/ps5888-making-and-tinkering-cy2003-research-attachment-3/cone-layer-controller/README.md

 7. After archiving is done, you should get a pop-up where you can choose to export the application or distribute it to the App Store.

+# Licence
+This project is licenced under the GNU GPL v3.
+You can view the `LICENCE.txt` file for the full licence text.

+# Privacy
+This application doesn't collect any user data.